ChrisWhealy/DistributedSystemNotes/Lecture 21.md

 What about the distributed `grep` example?

 In this case, each map worker either locates the search text in the document or it does not.
-So, by the time we pass the results to the reduce function, the work has ***already*** been done.
+So, by the time we pass the results to the reduce function, the required processing has ***already*** been done.
 So, the reduce function does not need to do anything other than write its input data directly to the output storage (GFS, for instance).

 This turns out to be quite a common pattern: the reduce function is implemented as little more than the identity function (see endnote [2](#f2)).